The 2026 Market Guide to Secure Global SD-WAN Managed Service Providers

 Verizon Business are one of the largest telecommunications providers in America, delivering enterprise-grade network solutions to Fortune 500 companies and governmental organisations worldwide.
 Following significant investments in fibre optic infrastructure and strategic acquisitions, the company has improved their managed SD-WAN services capabilities.

 Their global IP backbone and strategic partnerships enable service delivery across more than 150 countries, with particularly strong coverage throughout North America and Europe.
-To complement this, Verizon's infrastructure includes over 160,000 route miles of fibre, connecting to major business centres and data exchange points globally.
+Verizon's infrastructure connects to major business centres and data exchange points globally, with the company recognised as a Leader in the Gartner Magic Quadrant for Global WAN Services for 19 consecutive years as of 2025.

-Verizon offers both fully managed and co-managed service options, providing customers access to the Verizon Enterprise Center portal for network visibility and control.
+Verizon offers both fully managed and co-managed service options, providing customers access to the Verizon enterprise centre portal for network visibility and control.
 Their multi-vendor approach supports various technologies including Cisco and Versa Networks, allowing organisations to leverage existing investments whilst maintaining unified management.

 Verizon combines managed SD-WAN with either Zscaler cloud security or their own Advanced Threat Protection services, creating a secure network offering that meets regulatory compliance requirements.
 This approach particularly suits enterprise customers and regulated industries requiring high reliability, though customers report that Verizon's size can occasionally translate to less agility or higher costs compared to smaller providers.